 Extended leave of absence

 Extended leave of absence means a situation where the employment contract is suspended at the employee’s request and may be either compulsory or voluntary.
-If it’s the latter, at least one year’s service in the company is required.
-The right to keep the job is not recognised, but priority is given when there is a vacancy.
+If it’s the latter, at least one year’s service in the company is necessary.
+The right to keep the job is not recognized, but priority is given when there is a vacancy.
 The duration is between two and five years.

 Extended leave of absence to care for members of the family

 The maximum duration of three years to care for each child.
-Employees are also entitled to leave of absence of one year, which may be extended by mutual agreement, to care for a blood relation or relation by marriage up to the second degree or similar, who for reasons of age, accident or illness cannot look after themselves and do not perform paid work.
+Employees can also claim leave of absence of one year, which can extend by mutual agreement, to care for a blood relation or relation by marriage up to the second degree or similar, who for reasons of age, accident, or illness cannot look after themselves and do not work.